roserbatlleroca/dynamiclist-transparency-music-genAI/README.md

-# Live List: Transparency in Music-Generative AI
+# Dynamic List: Transparency in Music-Generative AI

 This repository is linked to the article [*Transparency in Music-Generative AI: A Systematic Literature Review*](https://www.researchsquare.com/article/rs-3708077/v1) by R. Batlle-Roca, E. Gómez, W. H. Liao, X. Serra and Y. Misufuji.
 The intention of the article is to examine the literature on AI transparency in the context of music-generative AI, focusing on the connections between transparency, artificial intelligence, music generation, the evaluation of creativity and originality and the connections to intellectual property rights.
-We presented a comprehensive review of 107 identified publications published until June 2024, highlighting an increasing interest in AI transparency and the ethical consequences of generative models.
+In the last version of the review (currently under review), we presented a comprehensive review of 107 identified publications published until June 2024, highlighting an increasing interest in AI transparency and the ethical consequences of generative models.

-Given the rapid advancements in generative AI within the music domain, the goal of this repository is to provide a continuously updated **live literature review** (from newest to eldest).
+Given the rapid advancements in generative AI within the music domain, the goal of this repository is to provide a continuously updated **dynamic and live literature review list** (from newest to eldest).
 It includes a categorised list of publications that reflects new research and developments of AI transparency for music generation, helping the community stay informed on the latest progress in this evolving field.

 ## List of Publications
 | Category                | Subcategory                 | Reference              | Title